vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 District of Central Provinces) Vide

 Ambilāvana-(00s Sarası atë) Db .. p.
 705-6 above va 77.
 10-11 and 34 1-2 15-16).
 V, Db S 85.6 highly evlogise Amiu-a very holy s lo huruksetra) Saddha on this m.
 M 188 79, P. I. Vam.
-34, 7 15, 68 69 state that the end of the Amobalamander Narmada) X. 195, three Duras of Bana bprat by Siva 105, P I 18 96-99 (Tapcstara vas fell on this m K II 40 36 (uga merit so called and there were boulders of visiting it when tbere is an eclipse as big as clepbants) of the sun or moon)
+34, 7 15, 68 69 state that the end of the Amobalamander Narmada) X. 195, three Duras of Bana bprat by Śiva 105, P I 18 96-99 (Tapcstara vas fell on this m K II 40 36 (uga merit so called and there were boulders of visiting it when tbere is an eclipse as big as clepbants) of the sun or moon)

 Āmrātałeśvara--(under VS) M. 22 51, AparateśvaraLinga (under VS) L.g.
 181 28, Ag, 112 3